alectrocute/caddy-bunnynet-ip/README.md

 This module retrieves bunny.net CDN IP addresses from their [/mc/nodes/plain](https://api.bunny.net/mc/nodes/plain) API endpoint.

-Note: IPv6 is not currently supported by bunny.net as of August 2026.
+Note: IPv6 is not currently supported by bunny.net as of April 2026.
 This module is supported from Caddy v2.6.3 onwards.

 # Example config